-Springfield Art Museum is awesome for the older kids, though.
-They have both sculptures and pictures made in all styles.
+Springfield Art Museum is full of amazing art.
+There are two floors full of sculptures and pictures made in all styles.
 There is a permanent display that doesn’t change, and rotating displays that are replaced at regular intervals.
 The permanent display features 4 really prominent pieces.
 There are 2 statues, one of Massasoit, a famous Native American, that stands over 10 feet tall.
 Another is a marble statue of a mother holding her baby.
 There is a very large picture of the Salt Lake Valley circa 1900.
 Another hall includes a large collection of Soviet-era art.